 …and then build ourselves up to a final example by grabbing multi-column range of Google Sheet data from which we create a unique list and then display the total sum corresponding to each unique cell value in each of our associated unique columns.
 Something like this:

-As we go through our examples I’ll display the runtime the entire code.
+As we go through our examples I’ll display the runtime of the entire code.
 Runtime is not a perfect indicator of the performance of the script there are other factors that will influence the runtime, but it will do for our purposes.
 I think you will be surprised by how fast these scripts run.

 Before we get started, let’s take a quick look at the sample data…